 Studying the effects of blast injury develops and advances treatment, rehabilitation and recovery from injury while improving mitigation and promoting understanding of complex trauma.
 Students will benefit from a highly stimulating environment where they undertake a range of additional training and development opportunities as part of the Centre’s PhD cohort.

 Funded PhD Opportunities

-Select the Project titles below for brief summaries of each.
+Please see below for current opportunities.
 To learn more about the projects listed below, please contact the supervisor(s) associated with the project in which you are interested.

 Details on eligibility and how to apply can be found in the drop down sections below.
 For any general enquires not covered on these webpages, please contact firstname.lastname@example.org.

 |In vitro and in vivo models of inappropriate bone formation||Dr Claire Higgins||

 In vitro and in vivo models of inappropriate bone formation

 Heterotopic ossification is the inappropriate formation of bone in soft tissues of the body in response to a blast (high energy shockwave induced) event.
 Work in the centre has focused on separating out the direct effect of the shockwave on cells, with the effect of the systemic response the body has to an injury.
 Using a shocktube to create single 165kPa shockwaves, we have identified methylation specific changes in gene promoters, which we have correlated with excess bone deposition in an in vitro system.
 One of these differentially methylated genes is a novel therapeutic target, which we believe can be used to prevent heterotopic ossification.
 Using ATAC-Sequencing, we have also found chromatin rearrangements in this target which lead to ossification.
 In this PhD project, we want to use advanced molecular biology approaches to investigate the validity of this therapeutic target, using both in vitro and in vivo models of heterotopic ossification.

 Projects: how many studentships are available and for which projects?